rolling-scopes-school/tasks/tasks/angular-shop-en/task-shop.md

 ### **Orders**

 Should contain information about each user's order in the form of a list (design the way you want).
 Each item in the list is a separate order
-  - must contain information about delivery, cost for payment, order number, elements of order cancellation / editing.
+  - should contain information about delivery, cost for payment, order number, elements of order cancellation / editing.
 Each order should be implemented as a drop-down list with a set of products in the order (product name / quantity / cost)

 ## Backend